AA Information

 What costs will there be to play AA?

-• The cost of the three tournaments, two for 2023
+• The cost of the two tournaments

-• Any costs of exhibition games, such as umpires or field fees
+• Any costs of exhibition games

 RAMP Registration